-The Toronto Friends of the Visual Arts (TFVA) awarded Martindale their prestigious Artist Prize for 2012.
+The Toronto Friends of the Visual Arts (TFVA) awarded Martindale their prestigious Artist Prize for 2012, and the Ontario Arts Council granted him a Chalmers Arts Fellowship in 2013.
 He holds an MFA from the Interdisciplinary Master’s of Art, Media and Design program at OCAD University in Toronto, and a Bachelor of Design from Emily Carr University in Vancouver.
 He was the Decennial Hancock Lecturer at the University of Toronto’s Hart House where his work was on view in 2011.
-Martindale has taken part in multiple solo and group exhibitions, and his projects have been shown in cities such as Montreal, Madrid, New York, Shanghai, Hong Kong, Shenszhen, Victoria, Vancouver, Venice, London England, Las Vegas, Charlottetown, St John’s, Minneapolis, Paris, Angers, Brussels, Berlin and Doha.
-2012 marked the opening of NOW, Martindale’s major two-person exhibition with Pascal Paquette at the Art Gallery of Ontario as part of the AGO’s Toronto Now contemporary project series.
-His work has been seen at The Royal Ontario Museum for Hot Docs, at Toronto’s City Hall, in Montreal for Art Souterrain / Nuit Blanche 2013, and in St John’s Newfoundland for the Art Marathon Festival 2013.
-He recently had work on display again at the Art Gallery of Ontario, and completed work as lead artist on the tallest mural in the world, the result of a community project in St James Town, Toronto, with local youth, STEPS and the Toronto Muralists, supported by StreetARToronto and other partners.
-Sean has also taken part in a number of residencies, and has led other notable community arts projects.
-The Ontario Arts Council granted him a Chalmers Arts Fellowship in 2013.
+Martindale has taken part in multiple solo and group exhibitions, and his projects have been shown in Montreal, Madrid, New York, Shanghai, Hong Kong, Shenszhen, Victoria, Vancouver, Venice, Birmingham, Bristol, Liverpool, Oxford, London England, Las Vegas, Lisbon, Charlottetown, St John’s, Minneapolis, Paris, Angers, Brussels, Berlin, Prishtina, and Doha.
+2012 marked the opening of NOW, Martindale’s major two-person show with Pascal Paquette at the Art Gallery of Ontario as part of the AGO’s Toronto Now contemporary project series, and he has since exhibited work multiple times at the gallery.
+His work has also been showcased at The Royal Ontario Museum for Hot Docs, Toronto’s City Hall for Asian Heritage Month, Art Souterrain / Nuit Blanche 2013 in Montreal, and the Art Marathon Festival 2013 in St. John’s Newfoundland.
+In 2013, he was the lead artist on the tallest mural in the world, the result of a community project in St James Town, Toronto, with local youth, STEPS and the Toronto Muralists.
+Martindale has continued to lead other notable community arts projects, and has taken part in a number of residencies.
+Among recent projects was Martindale’s major installation outside Toronto City Hall for Nuit Blanche Toronto 2015.
+In 2016, Martindale returned from installing three works for ECOWEEK Prishtina, in Kosovo, where he was an invited lecturer and workshop leader.
+Martindale was recently awarded a permanent public art commission for King Station in downtown Toronto.

 Site under construction – please check back soon.